 Political protests and demonstrations often take place in Malé.
 Some have led to violence and arrests.
+Recent protests have resulted in pepper spray being used by the security forces.
 You should take appropriate security precautions, comply with local security requirements and avoid protests and rallies.

 Most visits to Maldives are trouble free.
 The most common problems faced by visiting British nationals are lost and stolen passports, and swimming and diving related accidents.
 See Safety and security